patternhelloworld/docker-blue-green-runner/README.md

 ## Concurrent Running for this App
 - Running ```sudo bash *.sh``` concurrently for the **same** project at the same time, is NOT safe.
 - Running ```sudo bash *.sh``` concurrently for **different** projects at the same time, is safe.

+## Docker Swarm

+- 'ORCHESTRATION_TYPE=stack' is currently experimental, keep 'ORCHESTRATION_TYPE=compose' as it is in the production stage.
+  - However, you would test the docker swarm, run the command.
+It is currently tested for the Java sample.
+    - ```shell
+        docker swarm init
+        sudo bash run.sh
+      ```